-‘The Professional Business of Floristry’ is a two-week intensive course, which covers all areas of floristry; wedding work, event flowers, hand-tied bouquets, table arrangements, as well as marketing, buying and pricing your flowers.
+This is a two-week intensive course, which covers all areas of floristry; wedding work, event flowers, hand-tied bouquets, table arrangements, as well as marketing, buying and pricing your flowers.
 Having successfully completed the course, students receive the accredited Judith Blacklock Diploma, which is recognised by the best establishments worldwide.
-Thanks to Judith’s extensive international contacts, they will also put their learning into practice with hands-on work experience in selected floristry businesses - shop work, events, weddings, parties and every other aspect of floristry.
-Judith liaises with a Royal Warrant Holder and other prestigious florists for her London placements.
+Following the course, you will also put your learning into practice with hands-on work experience in selected floristry businesses.
 This is a course for everyone and no previous knowledge is required.